Where in the world are you?

 2005 Another couple bought Lion’s Paw and requested a survey.
 Due to unforeseen changes in the owner’s plans, Lion’s Paw stayed on the hard and was put back on the market.
 The third owners looked at Lion’s Paw while on the hard in a marina on Lake Champlain, Canada and the mast was still wrapped from its transport.

-2007 – 2016 3rd Owners Mr. and Mrs. Colquhoun trucked Lion’s Paw from Lake Champlain to Whitby Boat & Woodworking for the installation of the Maxwell Bow Thruster (instantly adding $10,000 to the purchase price $133,191.27) and then onto Midland, Ontario, Canada.
+2007 – 2016 3rd Owners trucked Lion’s Paw from Lake Champlain to Whitby Boat & Woodworking for the installation of the Maxwell bow thruster – instantly adding $10,000 to the purchase price $133,191.27 (and her current owners are ever-grateful they did!) and then onto Midland, Ontario, Canada.
 They sailed her for 2 summers on the fresh waters of Georgian Bay, adding upgraded systems and canvas.
 On August 16th, 2009 they headed south to begin their cruise of the Caribbean.
 On April 24th, 2015 they returned to The USA and put Lion’s Paw on the hard at Green Cove Springs, up the St. Johns River.
 In 2015, they left quickly due to family matters and thought best to put her on the market…but they weren’t really ready to sell Lion’s Paw.
 In 2016 they continued to improve and replace some older systems and enjoyed another season in the Bahamas.
 Sadly, circumstances dictate that they sell Lion’s Paw.

 2016 – Present The 4th couple to own Lion’s Paw changed her name to Star Stuff and moved aboard in October of 2016.
 That couple is Greg & Julie Tijerina.
 They plan to use the first two years aboard to learn the systems of the boat, create good habits of maintenance and learn how to sail a heavy displacement boat with respect and care.
 While learning to liveaboard full time, the new owners will be saving money in the ever-hungry cruising kitty to set sail to Cuba, Central America, the Caribbean and eventually the Mediterranean.